-Her work focuses on both comedic and dramatic narrative films exploring the dark underbelly of the human condition, diving into uncomfortable nuances of behaviors and relationships.
+Her work focuses on both comedic and dramatic narrative content exploring the dark underbelly of the human condition, diving into uncomfortable nuances of behaviors and relationships.
 She is driven by screenplays which push boundaries and examine the grey area between right and wrong.

 Select directing credits include the post-apocalyptic action film, THE RESISTANCE; the lonely romantic comedy, UP OR OUT; the comedic social commentary - CAULIFLOWER; the delicately nuanced slice-of-life film, FINISHED.